Hibu: History

+In May 2009, Yell UK announced an alliance with Google to provide search marketing services to small businesses, followed by Yell Publicidad in January 2010.
+In June 2009, Yell Group announced the appointment of Bob Wigley as Chairman, following the announcement in May 2009, that existing chairman Bob Scott would step down.
+In September 2009, Yell's US arm, Yellowbook, acquired Texas and Louisiana assets of ypOne Publishing, the 10th largest independent yellow pages publisher in the US.
+Yell announced the completion of its refinancing in November 2009, as first announced in June 2009 and updated in September the same year.

+In February 2010, Yell UK announced the first major redesign in forty years of the traditional Yellow Pages directories into a smaller compact size rather than the traditional A4 format.

+In May 2010, Yell Group purchased TrustedPlaces, a user-contributed local review site, and its US arm Yellowbook, announced the launch of a new group buying website called Weforia.com in August 2010.

+In 2011, Yellow Book USA changed its name to Yellowbook Inc.

+In July 2011, Yell announced the acquisition of Znode, the privately owned multi-store ecommerce company and strategic alliances on digital services for small businesses with both Microsoft and Bazaarvoice.
+On 14 July, Yell announced a four-year plan to move away from traditional print and online advertising and focus on providing a broader range of digital services for both small businesses and consumers.

+In September 2011, Yell announced an alliance with mobile platform company Netbiscuits.

+In 2011 the company reported spending £160 million on interest payments and incurring losses of £1.4 billion.

+In May 2012, Yell announced that it was changing its name to Hibu, pronounced "high-boo".
+The company's shareholders approved the change of name at its annual general meeting held on 27 July 2012, and the new name became effective from 30 July 2012.

-The company acquired Moonfruit, a DIY website company, purchased in May 2012 for £18m.
+The company continued to acquire additional companies, with Moonfruit, a DIY website company, purchased in May 2012 for £18m.

 In September 2012, it warned that it is working with a number of capital options that which may attribute little or no value to the group's ordinary shares, it also warned profits would miss forecasts owing to the ongoing decline of its directory business.

 On 18 August 2014, Hibu UK changed their customer-facing brand back to Yell.
 They re-launched with an updated range of products including websites, pay-per-click and display advertising.
 As of June 2015, Yell has created over 54,000 websites and managed 20,000 PPC campaigns for customers in the UK.

 In 2021, private equity investment firm H.I.G.
 Capital acquired Hibu Inc. from Hibu Group Limited (now Yell Group Limited).
 Following that transaction, Hibu Group Limited changed its name back to Yell Group Limited.